MariannaChimi/MuFFIN_MSCA/README.md

 ##### "EnergyBalance_Adelie": *contains R code to calculate Daily Energy Expenditure*

-##### "BudgetChanges": *contains R code for additional general plotting functions to compare time-budgets changes obtained from the machine learning approaced used.*
+##### "BudgetChanges": *contains R code for additional general plotting functions to compare time-budgets changes obtained from the machine learning approaches used.*
 ---------------------------------------------------------